solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/samples/03_00-1_Query_PostgreSQL_pgAdmin.md

 This section explains how to connect to and perform queries against Azure Database for PostgreSQL Flexible Server using PostgreSQL pgAdmin, a UI-based management tool.

-There are multiple ways of accomplishing each database task in pgAdmin, including (but limited to), GUI-based forms, the query tool and the interactive shell (PSQL tool).
+There are multiple ways of accomplishing each database task in pgAdmin, including (but limited to), GUI-based forms, the query tool, and the interactive shell (PSQL tool).
 This section will demonstrate the use of many of these tools within pgAdmin.

 ### Setup